 Exploring the “Inside” of The Capital (trips to Capitol Hill, agencies, corporations)

 School Calendar, Deadline and Application

 The School of Public Service offers residential and commuter instruction.
 To learn about the 2017 School, click here.
-The schedule for 2018 will be posted soon.
 Admission is on a rolling basis.
 First-in gets priority review.